 I help psychology, wellness, and self-help authors write books that grow their influence, build their credibility, and expand their reach.

-Have a great idea for a self-help book, but no time to write it?
+Have a great idea for a self-help book, but lack the technical skills to write it?

 I can partner with you as a ghostwriter to turn your vision into reality.